danyaberezun/argument-label-enforced-named-thesis/ArgumentLabels/main.md

 Unexpected label: You have already supplied all the labelled arguments that this constructor accepts.
 ```

-Even though the 1. is something we already have in Kotlin, the approach by 2. does not seem feasible in our situation, as we have to support the old Kotlin syntax, and, if we are to adopt this part of Gleam likeness, all previous named form usages would be rendered invalid.
+Even though the 1. is something we already have in Kotlin, the approach by 2. does not seem feasible in our situation, as we have to support the old Kotlin syntax, and if we are to adopt this part of Gleam likeness, all previous named form usages would be rendered invalid.

 ### Specific implementation ideas

-Now after we moved through the existing implementation, we need to think about which can we actually use for prototype or actual implementation, in regard to their benefits and drawbacks.
+Now, after we move through the existing implementation, we need to think about which we can use for prototype or implementation, regarding their benefits and drawbacks.

 #### Syntactic sugar: jumper function

 One of the more primitive approaches is to implement this feature as a syntactic sugar via splitting the initial function with argument labels into two.

 First, we do the parsing as usual, but with allowance for two identifiers for a parameter by a slight change in the related function.
-Second, during the transformation of the parsed code source tree (PSI or lightTree) into FIR, we check whether a function has argument labels in any of its arguments.
-And then, is those are present, instead of regular processing of such functions, we generate two new functions as follows:
+Second, when transforming the parsed code source tree (PSI or lightTree) into FIR, we check whether a function has argument labels in any of its arguments.
+And then, if those are present, instead of regular processing of such functions, we generate two new functions as follows:

 1. The first one will be denoted as the external one.
 It will have the name of the original function, and the parameter names will be set to the function's argument labels, but the body will be replaced with the call to the internal function, with all the received parameters being simply passed to the internal call

 2. The second one will be denoted as the internal one.
-Its name will be the original name with some internal suffix added, hiding it from the user.
+It will be the original name with some internal suffix added, hiding it from the user.
 Its parameters will be the parameter names of the original function, and its body will be the body of the original function.

 These functions will be generated during the desugaring stage, and then the compilation will follow as usual.
-The original function will not be generated in this case (therefore, there will be only two new functions, the internal one and the external one).
+In this case, the original function will not be generated (therefore, there will be only two new functions, the internal and external ones).
 If a function does not contain argument labels, its transformation will not be affected in any way.

-The main disadvantage of this approach is that it creates additional functions, therefore decreasing both the compilation and execution times, among with increased size of the resulting artifact.
+The main disadvantage of this approach is that it creates additional functions, therefore decreasing both the compilation and execution times, with the increased size of the resulting artifact.

-The advantage is that being syntactic sugar, this approach can be much easier to implement than the first one.
-Apart from that, by generating the functions on early stages, we do not have to worry about platform compatibility, as the backend receives these functions as regular functions like they were written by a user, despite having the new feature in the syntax.
+The advantage is that this approach can be much easier to implement than the first because it is a syntactic sugar.
+Apart from that, by generating the functions in the early stages, we do not have to worry about platform compatibility, as the backend receives these functions as regular functions like they were written by a user, despite having the new feature in the syntax.

 There are more additional things to worry about in this approach, however:

-1. Variadic arguments have to be handled in a special way (add a spread operation), which additionaly increases the overhead.
+1. Variadic arguments must be handled specially (add a spread operator), increasing the overhead.
-2. For each method in a class, there will be additional method generated, so we will have to keep track of all the method modifiers.
+2. For each method in a class, an additional method will be generated, so we will have to keep track of all the method modifiers.
-3. "Internal" methods will still be accesible through reflections
+3. "Internal" methods will still be accessible through reflections
-4. Primary constructors will also require additional handling, for example, the primary constructor could be just delegating the behaviour to the secondary.
+4. Primary constructors will also require additional handling; for example, the primary constructor could just delegate the behaviour to the secondary.
 Still, that would require additional thoughts.

 #### New field for argument label

 As an argument label is, essentially, just an additional name for a function argument, it naturally comes that one of the possible ways to implement this feature is to simply add this new field to related structures, just like it is done in the Swift programming language.
 All structures holding the `ValueParameter` on various levels, from parser and PSI to FIR and, probably, IR, will be affected by this addition.
-Apart from that, some additional changes would need to be done during the resolution stages (specifically, argument-parameter mapping), as the new names will have to be considered during either the call using the named form or inside the function body.
+Apart from that, some additional changes would need to be made during the resolution stages (specifically, argument-parameter mapping), as the new names will have to be considered during the call using either the named form or inside the function body.

 The main disadvantage of this approach is that it requires adding changes to many different classes and, in the worst-case scenario, checking every existing creation of related classes in the vast code base of the Kotlin compiler, along with passing the new name down to platform-dependent code.
-Such work can be overwhelming for the first prototype to implement, and the amount of work required is not easy to estimate.
+Such work can be overwhelming for the prototype to implement, and the required work is not easy to estimate.

 Nevertheless, on the side of advantages, this method is expected to be pretty robust, as it just adds a new name without any additional duplication.
 Apart from that, it should work in many different cases initially not discussed but logically related, such as class constructors and methods.

 ### Possible technical details

-In this section different details and moments are collected, that should be noted during the implementation.
+This section collects different details and moments that should be noted during the implementation.

 #### How to split argument name?

-If we are introducing a new identifier, we need to decide, what do we do with the old one, and what --- with the new one.
+If we are introducing a new identifier, we need to decide what we do with the old one and what --- with the new one.
 There, naturally, are two possible choices:

-1. Leave the existing identifier as a parameter name, and use the new one as an argument label.
+1. Leave the existing identifier as a parameter name and use the new one as an argument label.

-2. Make the new identifier a parameter name, and leave the old one being only an argument label.
+2. Make the new identifier a parameter name and leave the old one to be just an argument label.

-In the first case we will have to change the places related to the arguments to parameter mapping , and, possibly, overload resolution (more about it in the following part).
-Apart from that, we will have to understand, how to put the new name in the compilation artifacts to allow separate compilation of files (again, more about it later).
+In the first case, we will have to change the places related to the arguments to parameter mapping and, possibly, overload resolution (more about it in the following part).
+Apart from that, we will have to understand how to put the new name in the compilation artifacts to allow separate compilation of files (again, more about it later).

-In the second case, however, we will have to change which names are being passed into various scopes (mainly -- function body scope).
+In the second case, however, we must change which names are being passed into various scopes (mainly -- function body scope).

-We also need to think, which name will become the member, if used in the primary constructor of a class.
-Still, it makes sense to declare that the parameter name is the member of the class, when the argument labels used only in the constructor call.
+We also need to think about which name will become the member if used as a class's primary constructor.
+Still, it makes sense to declare that the parameter name is a member of the class when the argument labels are used only in the constructor call.

 #### Separated compilation

-If we want to use argument labels in a library, which then will be compiled and used in a different project, we will have to somehow pass the argument labels to the compilation artifacts.
+If we want to use argument labels in a library, which will be compiled and used in a different project, we will have to pass the argument labels to the compilation artifacts.

-Currently, Kotlin already passes argument names of parameters (at least to .class files or metadata), but if we are to introduce argument names as a new identifier, we will have to somehow add it into IR and serialization/deserialization processes.
+Currently, Kotlin already passes argument names of parameters (at least to .class files or metadata).
+However, if we are to introduce argument names as a new identifier, we will have to somehow add it into IR and serialization/deserialization processes.

-However, the sugar-approach or making the new identifier a parameter name can help avoiding this work.
+However, the "sugar" approach or making the new identifier a parameter name can help avoid this work.

 #### Interoperability with Java

-Kotlin has to support interoperability with Java, that means, Kotlin functions can be called from the Java code and vice versa.
+Kotlin has to support interoperability with Java, which means Kotlin functions can be called from the Java code and vice versa.

-How this is related to our work?
-In fact, not much, as Java do not have any named argument form at all.
-All the arguments can only be passed in positional form, and this is, probably, due to the fact that Java compilers do not have to always save the argument names to the compiled artifacts.
+How is this related to our work?
+Not much, as Java does not have any named argument form.
+All the arguments can only be passed in positional form, which is probably because Java compilers do not always have to save the argument names to the compiled artifacts.
 The latter also restricts using named form of Java functions from Kotlin code.

 #### Not-JVM backends

-We have not really discussed or looked at other backends for Kotlin apart form the JVM one.
-Still, if the feature is implemented on the sugar level, there should not be such problem.
-Still, something can probably be thought about the Kotlin/Native platform especially, since it is indeed close to Swift, which has the feature in question.
+We have not deeply discussed or looked at other backends for Kotlin apart from the JVM one.
+Still, if the feature is implemented on the sugar level, there should not be such a problem.
+Still, something can probably be thought about the Kotlin/Native platform, especially since it is indeed close to Swift, which has the feature in question.

 #### Inheritance

-We need to keep in mind, how the labels are being preserved during the interface implementation/function overrides.
-How different approaches and choices can affect the results?
+We need to understand how the labels are preserved during the interface implementation/function overrides.
+How can different approaches and choices affect the results?
 Do we enforce or recommend having the same argument labels or parameter names?

 #### Overload resolution

-Related to the previous problem and the fact, that in some cases argument names are used in the candidate resolution.
+Related to the previous problem, argument names are used in the candidate resolution in some cases.
 Should we change this behaviour so that argument labels are used in this process?
 Should we introduce any other changes to it?

 #### Related diagnostics

-The end user of the compiler should be provided with meaningful error message in various new cases related to the usage of argument labels.
-Do we allow same argument labels?
+The end user of the compiler should be provided with meaningful error messages in various new cases related to using argument labels.
+Do we allow non-unique argument labels?
 Probably not.
 Same parameter names?
-Definitely not.
+Not.
 Intersections between argument labels and parameter names?
 Why not?

-Should we warn the user when it tries to use parameter name in the named argument call or directly throw an error?
-Probably the latter, otherwise we must prohibit intersections between labels and names and/or enforce the same order as in the declaration.
+Should we warn the user when it tries to use the parameter name in the named argument call or directly throw an error?
+Probably the latter; otherwise, we must prohibit intersections between labels and names and/or enforce the same order as in the declaration.

-What about usage of labels instead of parameter names inside the function body?
+What about using labels instead of parameter names inside the function body?

 ## Evaluation